tasharen/tnet/Assets/TNet/ReadMe - 3.0.5.txt

 - NEW: TNObject's Set now accepts a hierarchical path, not just a single value name.
 - NEW: Added WorkerThread.remainingCallbackCount that returns the number of callbacks still waiting to be executed.
 - NEW: Added DataNode.FindChild that can search for a child with the specified name.
-- NEW: Player data under the "Server" child node will now be only settable by the server The "Server" node will be used for other server-side data.
+- NEW: Player data under the "Server" child node will now be only settable by the server.
        Trying to set anything under the "Server" node from the client side is simply ignored by the server.
 - NEW: The server now automatically tracks the player's played time: player.Get<long>("Server/playerTime").
 - FIX: Setting player data offline will now trigger the onSetPlayerData notification.
 - FIX: TNObject now stores static and dynamic IDs separately